 Russia launches full-scale attack on Ukraine

-Russia began a large-scale attack on Ukraine at dawn on Thursday (25 February) with explosions reported in the cities of Kyiv, Kharkiv, Dnipro across the country.
+Russia began a large-scale attack on Ukraine at dawn on Thursday (24 February) with explosions reported in the cities of Kyiv, Kharkiv, Dnipro, and Mariupol across the country.

-European Union leaders immediately condemned the invasion, with European Commission President Ursula von der Leyen calling on Russia to withdraw its forces and vowing further sanctions.
+European Union leaders immediately condemned the invasion, with European Commission president Ursula von der Leyen calling on Russia to withdraw its forces and vowing further sanctions.

 Join EUobserver today